JermellB/restagraph/docs/Defining_a_schema.md

 Whether this is a "dependent" resourcetype, i.e. whether it exists only in the context of another one.
 E.g, a room only exists in the context of a building.

 A dependent resourcetype can only be created in relationship to a "parent" type, via a relationship that is _also_ defined as a dependent one, meaning that it defines the dependency between them.
-A resourcetype can be dependent on another dependent one, e.g. the ceiling of a room.
+A dependent resourcetype can be dependent on another dependent one, e.g. the ceiling of a room, in a building.

 Type: boolean.
 In accordance with [Postel's Principle](https://en.wikipedia.org/wiki/Robustness_principle), acceptable values include `true`, "true", "True", `false`, "false" and "False".
 The preferred values are `true` and `false`.